 Young people see and hear about conflicts, health crises, and disasters outside their immediate environment, but for most the human suffering associated with these is distant and impersonal.
 Their information is often riddled with generalizations, stereotypes, and biases, and many have limited perspectives on multiculturalism or about peers from different socioeconomic backgrounds, both locally and globally.

-Words Into Deeds programs promote engagement by students of all ages in rigorous examination of Human Rights issues followed by the design and implementation of informed action projects that directly involve them in community service, both locally and globally.
+Words Into Deeds programs begin by engaging students in a rigorous examination of Human Rights documents and issues.
+This is followed by the design and implementation of informed action projects, based on the 17 UN Sustainable Development Goals, that directly involve them in community service, both locally and globally.

 When properly mentored and challenged, youth at any age can be motivated and their curiosity aroused to seek better understanding of their world and engage in service to others, whether in the classroom, the playground, a family setting, their local community, or globally.
 The combination of study, research, and critical analysis is essential to developing fact-based understandings of complex issues before taking actions, what Jefferson frequently referred to as “an informed citizenry.”